What Is a NAICS Code? NAICS Structure, Hierarchy & How to Read NAICS Codes

 2012 NAICS revision Added/updated categories for new and evolving industries

-2017 NAICS revision Continued modernization; many legacy systems still reference these codes
+2017 NAICS revision Continued modernization; many systems still reference these codes

-2022 NAICS revision (current published revision) Recency check: verify that a 2017-based code has not been consolidated, renamed, or re-scoped
+2022 NAICS revision (current published revision) Verify older code mappings have not been renamed or re-scoped

-2027 Next scheduled revision cycle Planned update cycle to keep definitions aligned with economic evolution
+2027 Next scheduled revision cycle Planned update cycle to reflect economic evolution

 Official reference: U.S. Census NAICS page.
 Governance context: NAICS Data Governance & Versioning.